-Tag archive for: personnel
+Tag archive for: staff

 Did you know?
 The Jardin des Plantes is home to many unique features.
 Among the most recent is a permaculture vegetable garden.
-Created two years ago on the initiative of Jean-François "Jeff" Fauveau, a member of our team of gardeners and botanists, this permaculture plot has now won the prestigious national vegetable garden competition, organized by the Société Nationale d'Horticulture de France !
-This is a source of immense pride for our Faculty and the teams at the Jardin des Plantesteams.
-At the awards ceremony on November 30, we met Jeff, who told us about this project.
+Created two years ago on the initiative of Jean-François “Jeff” Fauveau, a member of our team of botanist-gardeners, this permaculture plot is now the winner of the prestigious national vegetable garden competition, organized by the National Horticultural Society of France !
+A source of immense pride for our Faculty and the teams at the Jardin des Plantes.
+At the awards ceremony held on November 30, we met Jeff, who told us about this project.

 A project born out of post-lockdown reflection

-It was in 2020 that Jeff first had the idea of creating a permaculture vegetable garden at the Jardin des Plantes.
-Intrigued by current events at the time, our gardener had noticed that many people were turning to permaculture to address political and economic issues.
+It was in 2020 that the idea of creating a permaculture vegetable garden at the Jardin des Plantes first took root in Jeff’s mind.
+Intrigued by current events at the time, our gardener had noticed that many people were turning to permaculture as a response to political and economic challenges.

-Inspired by the Jardin des Plantes' mission to raise awareness, Jeff hopes that this garden will encourage the people of Montpellier to reconnect with agriculture and take back control of their food.
-To achieve this, he has designed his project around plant varieties that are best suited to our balconies, terraces, and gardens in our Mediterranean climate.
+Inspired by the Jardin des Plantes’ mission to raise awareness, Jeff hopes that this garden will encourage the people of Montpellier to reconnect with agriculture and take back control of their food.
+To that end, he has designed his project around plant varieties that are best suited for our balconies, terraces, and gardens in our region’s Mediterranean climate.

-When we ask Jean-François to explain what a permaculture garden is, he answers on two levels:
+When we ask Jean-François to explain what a permaculture garden is, he responds on two levels:

-• The technical plan: permaculture is based on practices shared around the world, aimed at observing soil chemistry in order to have as little impact as possible on the soil and its structure.
-The goal is to combine specific varieties of plants, mainly perennials, to create symbiotic systems, thereby avoiding the use of chemical inputs such as pesticides or fertilizers.
+• The technical aspect: Permaculture draws on practices shared around the world, focusing on understanding soil chemistry to minimize human intervention in the soil and its structure.
+The goal is to combine specific plant varieties—primarily perennials—to create symbiotic systems, thereby avoiding the use of chemical inputs such as pesticides or fertilizers.

-• The value system: More than just a practice, permaculture is based, according to Jeff, on a value system aimed at "protecting the earth, people, and sharing surpluses."
+• The values framework: According to Jeff, permaculture is more than just a practice; it is based on a system of values aimed at “protecting the earth and people, and sharing the surplus.”

-All in all, a permaculture garden is a garden designed for sustainability, thanks to careful observation of biological ecosystems.
+All in all, a permaculture garden is a garden designed with sustainability in mind, based on careful observation of biological ecosystems.
 Cultivated with respect for nature, the seasons, and people, it allows plants to be grown without the use of chemicals.

-The permaculture square at the Jardin des Plantes: a place of plant diversity, open to the public
+The permaculture garden at the Jardin des Plantes: a place of plant diversity, open to the public

-Started in 2020, the permaculture garden can be seen in square number 4 of the Jardin des Plantes' school of systematics.
-Covering an area of nearly 200 m², the vegetable garden contains more than 250 species of plants, all of which are edible.
-Among the species cultivated, Jeff tries to vary between so-called "classic" plants and more "original" ones.
-These include tomatoes, eggplants, cucumbers, apples, grapes, corn, but also Daubenton cabbages, Rocambolle garlic, stevia, peanuts, and bissap.
-Edible flowers are also available to delight the taste buds of the most discerning gourmets.
+Launched in 2020, the permaculture garden can be found in Plot No. 4 of the School of Systematics at the Jardin des Plantes.
+Covering an area of nearly 200 m², the garden features over 250 species of plants, all of which are edible.
+Among the cultivated species, Jeff tries to balance so-called “classic” plants with more “unique” ones.
+You’ll find tomatoes, eggplants, cucumbers, apples, grapes, and corn, as well as Daubenton cabbage, Rocambolle garlic, stevia, peanuts, and bissap.
+Edible flowers are also on hand to delight the taste buds of even the most discerning gourmets.

-This permaculture vegetable garden is maintained by Jeff, who also introduces it to the people of Montpellier through guided tours between March and November.
-Jeff takes the opportunity to offer advice on permaculture and share the fruits of his labor by giving visitors some fruits and vegetables to taste when they are in season!
+This permaculture garden is tended by Jeff, who also works to introduce it to the people of Montpellier through guided tours between March and November.
+Jeff takes this opportunity to offer advice on permaculture and to share the fruits of his labor by giving visitors some fruits and vegetables to taste when the season allows!

-An original project, winner of the 2022 national vegetable garden competition
+An innovative project, winner of the 2022 National Vegetable Garden Competition

-All this variety and these educational initiatives have undoubtedly contributed to making this project one of the winners of the national vegetable garden competition!
+All this variety and these educational initiatives have undoubtedly helped make this project one of the winners of the national vegetable garden contest!

-After applying in June in category 4, "Educational Garden or Plot," the Jardin des Plantes teams welcomed the competition judges in September for a two-hour visit, during which they asked our gardener a variety of technical questions.
+After submitting an entry in June in Category 4, “Educational Garden or Plot,” the teams at the Jardin des Plantes welcomed the competition judges in September for a two-hour visit, during which they asked our gardener a variety of technical questions.

-A few weeks later, Jeff was delighted to discover that he had been selected from among the 60 gardens competing for the Grand Prix for the best educational vegetable garden in France!
+A few weeks later, Jeff was delighted to learn that his garden had been selected as one of the 60 finalists in the competition for the Grand Prize for France’s best educational vegetable garden!

-Jean-François and Emmanuel Spicq, head of cultivation at the Jardin des Plantes, received the award during a ceremony held on November 30, 2022, in Paris.
-A real source of pride for Jeff:
+Jean-François and Emmanuel Spicq, head gardener at the Jardin des Plantes, received the award during a ceremony held on November 30, 2022, in Paris.
+A source of great pride for Jeff:

-"It's a wonderful surprise.
-I'm very happy that this project and competition are allowing us to step outside our usual boundaries.
-It's giving us the opportunity to connect with other national institutions and open ourselves up to the outside world.
-I can't wait to talk with the other participants and winners to take this project to new heights!"
+“This is a wonderful surprise.
+I’m very happy—this project and this competition allow us to step outside our usual scope.
+It gives us the opportunity to connect with other national institutions and reach out to the wider world.
+I look forward to exchanging ideas with the other participants and winners to take this project to new horizons!”

-Continuity in the Garden's projects
+More to come on the Garden's projects

-In addition to putting our garden in the spotlight, this competition is an opportunity to develop new exchanges and partnerships with other gardeners, gardens, and/or institutions and associations.
+In addition to putting our garden in the spotlight, this contest is indeed an opportunity to build new relationships and partnerships with other gardeners, gardens, and/or institutions and organizations.

-"I hope to find new ideas in these discussions to develop permaculture practices in other projects.
-After the vegetable garden, I would like to experiment with other gardening colleagues at the Jardin des Plantes to see if we can develop a new permaculture plot focused on drought-resistant plants!"
+“I hope to gain new insights from these discussions that will help me apply permaculture principles to other projects.
+After the vegetable garden, I’d like to work with fellow gardeners at the Jardin des Plantes to explore the possibility of creating a new permaculture plot focused on drought-tolerant plants!”
 Jeff tells us enthusiastically.

-The square, which has already been identified, will be located on the Dunal Dellile hill, another plot belonging to the School of Systematics.
-We therefore wish our Garden teams all the best for this new project, which may be an opportunity to enter this competition in another category!
+The plot, which has already been identified, will be located on the Dunal Dellile hill, another section of the School of Systematics.
+We therefore wish our teams at the Garden the very best of luck with this new project, which may provide an opportunity to enter this competition in a different category!

 Practical information:

-The period from November to December 2021 will see three types of elections take place: university elections to elect staff and user representatives to the central councils of the University of Montpellier EPE (Etablissement Public Expérimental), faculty elections to elect student representatives to the Faculty Management Council and the Faculty Teaching Council.
-This article provides the schedule for these elections and details on how to apply and vote.
+The period from November to December 2021 will feature three types of elections: university-wide elections to select staff and student representatives for the central councils of the University of Montpellier EPE (Experimental Public Institution), and faculty-level elections to select student representatives for the Faculty Management Council and the Faculty Academic Council.
+In this article, you will find the schedule for these elections and the various procedures for candidacy and voting.

-Election schedule
+Election Schedule

 • November 23–24, 2021

-Election of staff and user representatives to the central councils of the University of Montpellier (EPE)
+Election of staff and student representatives to the central councils of the University of Montpellier (EPE)

-• Staff (teachers and BIATS) will vote in person at the ballot box on November 23, 2021.
+• Staff members (teachers and administrative staff) will vote in person at the polling station on November 23, 2021

-• Users (students) will vote electronically on November 23 and 24, 2021.
+• Users (students) will vote electronically on November 23 and 24, 2021

-• Election of user representatives to the Faculty Council known as the "Management Council"
+• Election of student representatives to the UFR "Management" Council

-• Vote electronically on November 30 and December 1, 2021
+• Online voting on November 30 and December 1, 2021

 November 30 and December 1, 2021